zou3519/todolist/README.md

 ### Setup

+You will need to set up Go and install the dependencies to run our code.
+Luckily, this is a pretty straightforward process.
 If you're new to Go, set up your GOPATH and Go workspace with the instructions described in https://golang.org/doc/code.html.
 Go is rather picky about its workspace options but allows for some